Individual Supplemental Insurance Plans: Hospital Indemnity, Recovery Care, Critical Illness

 You may have a Critical Illness Insurance policy in addition to any other plan.
 You’ll receive the full benefits, and there is no coordination of benefits between the Critical Illness policy and your other insurance policies.

 Critical Illness policy may be of interest to you if:

-- Your health insurance does not cover a critical illness to a reasonable extent, or if you do not have enough savings to cover it yourself.
+- Your health insurance does not cover a vital illness to a reasonable extent, or if you do not have enough savings to cover it yourself.

-Let Liberty Medicare help you choose an Individual Supplemental Plan
+Let Liberty Medicare help you choose one of the Individual Supplemental Insurance Plans

 Liberty Medicare is here to help you during every stage of selecting and enrolling in the best and most suitable Supplemental Plan for you.

-As an independent insurance agency, we will provide you the benefits of objectivity in reviewing multiple plans.
-We’ll help you to understand the insurance industry jargon and ‘fine print’.
+As an independent insurance agency, we will provide you with the benefits of objectivity in reviewing multiple plans.
+We’ll help you to understand the insurance industry jargon and ‘fine print.’